 |Enhanced Defense Financial Management Training (EDFMT)|

-EDFMT is a five day, intensive financial management review course taught in three modules: resource management environment, budgeting andd cost analysis and accounting and finance.
-The course is provided by the Department of Defense, and is licensed and copyrighted by the American Society of Military Comptrollers (ASMC).
-The course is offered at a variety of locations (including overseas locations) throughout the year to make it easier for personnel to attend and minimize travel expenses.
-Careerists who successfully complete the week of instruction are awarded 40 continuing professional education units.
-Tuition is centrally funded.
-The Comptroller Proponency Office may approve and centrally fund TDY and travel, subject to availability of funds.
+EDFMT is a five day, intensive financial management review course taught in three modules: resource management environment, budgeting and cost analysis and accounting and finance.
+The course is provided by the Department of Defense, and licensed and copyrighted by the American Society of Military Comptrollers (ASMC).
+EDFMT is offered at a variety of locations (including overseas locations) throughout the year to make it easier for personnel to attend while minimizing travel expenses.
+EDFMT aligns with DoD FM Certification competencies, and awards 40 continuing professional education units.
+Although tuition is centrally funded, the Comptroller Proponency Office does not fund TDY and travel.
 Local travel is the Command's responsibility.

 |Full-time University Programs|

 Full-time University Programs:

 |Part-time University Programs|

 Employees who work for an Army Staff Principal, Headquarters Department of the Army, the Army Staff, or a Program Executive office must obtain endorsement from the Administrative Assistant to the Secretary of the Army (AASA).

 For more details, checklists and forms go to http://cpol.army.mil/library/train/catalog/ch04adt.html

 |Academic Requirements for Undergraduate and Graduate University Training||